-- A lack of readily available, verified market intelligence to inform decision making in the Tourism sector, - Limited utility of research due to fragmentation in the identification of research gaps, - No central repository of information enabling a better understanding of visitors, their habits and motivation, - Lack of easy access to Tourism information held in individual organisations in the public and private sectors, - Lack of entrenchment of knowledge management driven processes resulting in inefficiencies and lost opportunities for utilising Tourism analytics and data to ensure competitiveness, and - Fragmentation of knowledge management across the sector, with pockets of knowledge scattered across individual Tourism subsectors.
+- A lack of readily available, verified market intelligence to inform decision making in the tourism sector; - Limited utility of research due to fragmentation in the identification of research gaps: - No central repository of information enabling a better understanding of visitors, their habits and motivation; - Lack of easy access to tourism information held in individual organisations in the public and private sectors; - Lack of entrenchment of knowledge management driven processes resulting in inefficiencies and lost opportunities for utilising tourism analytics and data to ensure competitiveness; and

+• Fragmentation of knowledge management across the sector, with pockets of knowledge scattered across individual tourism subsectors.

-Develop an agreed upon knowledge management framework and approach for Tourism, including:
+Develop an agreed upon knowledge management framework and approach for tourism, including:

-- A regularly revised research agenda identifying research gaps and prioritised research focus areas formulated in collaboration with partners, and - Private and public sector establishment of a Tourism Data Hub where all Tourism stakeholders share their data- to enhance decision making whilst bridging the information gap between small and large Tourism players for Tourism growth.
+- A regularly revised research agenda identifying research gaps and prioritised research focus areas formulated in collaboration with partners; - Private and public sector establishment of a Tourism Data Hub where all tourism stakeholders share their data to enhance decision making whilst bridging the information gap between small and large tourism players for tourism growth; and - High frequency data to be made available every month.